Pathway to Information Governance

 Evolving your records and information management program to an information governance structure requires you to proactively take steps towards improvement in your overall process.
 Enhancing your program to include automation and technology, such as Radio Frequency Identification (RFID) allows you to streamline governance of your information.
 You’ll be able to audit your inventory to prove the soundness of your program to customers, internal and external auditors and stakeholders.

-Prepare the information you want to store offsite by putting it in an RFID-ready box or applying an RFID-ready label to another box type.
+Prepare the information you want to store offsite by putting it in an approved storage box and applying an RFID label.
 This enables a repeatable audit process by leveraging the RFID chip within the box label.
 You’ll be able to provide proof of controls and prove your security requirements with the utmost confidence.

 Built-In Hole For Zip Tie